cseanburns/systems-librarianship/src/06-learn-the-cli.md

 I encourage you to read the following article on
 [A quick introduction to the Linux filesystem for Windows users][quickWindows].
-The article is published by *Red Hat*, which makes its own distribution of Linux.
+The article is published by *Red Hat*, which makes its own Linux distribution.

 In short, learning the Linux filesystem requires adopting a new mental model